mathworks/Open-Microscopy-Data-MATLAB/README.md

     - Analyse the microscopy images to identify cells
     - Pubish the results on GitHub and make them accessible using Open With MATLAB Online
 - Live Script contains easy-to-use menus for user to click and select different datasets
+- Available on [File Exchange](mathworks.com/matlabcentral/fileexchange/) for directly installing onto your MATLAB path with one click using the [Add-Ons button](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html)
 - Accompanying Jupyter notebook (.ipynb)

 ## About the Image Data Resource